As mountain bikers, the trails are our playground.

 For example, a total of 7 hours logged during the season would give (4x5) + (3x1) = 23 Bonus Points.
 The TTC Bonus Points max out at 25, so that it does not sway the series totals too significantly, although it can make a difference in rider standings.

-• MICL will recognize TTC hours starting March 1 and ending one week prior to the final race of the season.
+MICL will recognize TTC hours starting March 1 and ending one week prior to the final race of the season.
 You are absolutely welcomed (and encouraged!) to get out and be a good trail steward year round.
-Student service learning hours can be earned for school year-round.
+Student Service Learning (SSL) hours can be earned for school credit all year.
 For MICL purposes, only hours accrued from March 1 to one week before finals can be counted as TTC hours and toward race series bonus points.